sandeep12407/army-inventory/README.md

 Simple Android app that can be used by a store to keep track of product inventory and track sales and shipments from the suppliers.
 This app uses SQLite as the data storage option to store data persistently on the device.

-*This app is created as the final project of [Android Basics Nanodegree](https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803) program at Udacity.*

 ### Features
 - Keep track of your product inventory by entering your products information into the app.